How to Develop and Debug Python Applications on Kubernetes

 k8s.yml file contains the Kubernetes manifests to deploy the Python Sample App.
 Run the application by executing:

-One command and a dev version of your application is ready to go 😎.
+This is cool!
+You typed one command and a dev version of your application just runs 😎.

 MacOS / Linux